Motorcycle Accident Claim: Evidence You Can Use To Prove How Your Accident Occurred

-Why can the events of a motorcycle accident be uncertain or disputed?
+Why are motorcycle accident claims likely to be uncertain or disputed?

 Unfortunately, a motorcycle accident claim is often not as straight forward as a car accident claim.

-Your motor bike is not as visible as other larger vehicles, so your presence on the road may have been missed until it was too late or until after the collision had occurred.
+Your motorbike is not as visible as other larger vehicles, so your presence on the road may have been missed until it was too late or until after the collision had occurred.

-You may well have suffered severe injuries including some form of head injury, which will understandably make your recollection of the accident events a little hazy.
+You may well have suffered severe injuries including some form of head injury, which will understandably make your recollection of the accident events a little hazy

-It is even possible neither of you can describe exactly what happened or the other driver may be deliberately hiding the truth of how the motor bike accident happened to avoid a claim against him.
+It is even possible neither of you can describe exactly what happened or the other driver may be deliberately hiding the truth to avoid a liability for your claim.